twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 In this example a stream is created that contains the output of components `<ComponentA>`, `<ComponentB>`, and `<ComponentC>`.
 You may have already noticed that these components also cause a rendering waterfall.

 If you've never seen `renderToReadableStream` before just know that it's an internal API from React that's used to render RSCs.
-This function returns a stream that contains the serialized output from the components that were passed to it.
+This function returns a stream that contains the serialized output from the components that were passed to it. {%footnote id="1" %}There are multiple `renderToReadableStream`
+APIs in React.
+The one used in this article is specific to the bundler implementation you happen to be using.
+You can learn more about this API by looking at the [React server packages](https://github.com/facebook/react/tree/main/packages) used by Vite, Turbopack, Parcel, and Webpack.{% /footnote %}

 There's one other thing to know about `renderToReadableStream`, it isn't limited to only rendering React components.
 In fact, it can render a wide variety of data types, including arrays and objects.